Lubbock Police release additional information on Ave. Q accident

-LUBBOCK, TX (KCBD) - Lubbock Police have released additional details on a Monday night accident involving a driver and person crossing Ave.
-Q.
+LUBBOCK, TX (KCBD) - Lubbock Police have given additional details on an accident involving a driver and person crossing Ave.
+Q, Monday night.

+According to a new release, the pedestrian involved in the March 4th crash has been identified as 44-year-old Jimmy Hewlett Jr. As of Wednesday morning, he remains in the hospital with life threatening injuries.

+On Thursday, March 7th, Lubbock Police Department crash investigators will temporarily shut down parts of Avenue Q at 26th Street starting at 9 a.m. to continue this crash investigation.
+All northbound lanes in this area will be shut down and traffic will be diverted east on 27th Street.
+The left southbound lane will also be shut down.
+This closure is expected to last a couple of hours.

 The accident happened just after 9 p.m. near Hood Park and the Park Tower apartments.